ajtock/NGS_intro_Cambridge_SysBio/README.md

 ## Step 1.
 Evaluating read quality using FastQC

 Read quality can be evaluated in a more systematic way using dedicated software, such as [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-Let's make sure FastQC is installed by invoking the executable file `fastqc` with an option that will report the version.
+Make sure FastQC is installed by invoking the executable file `fastqc` with an option that will report the version.

 ```
 fastqc --version